tetris245/tetris245/README.md

 * Renamed the friendlist command as frlist to solve conflict with standard BC commands
 * Improved the hiddenmessages command
 * Updated the name command to choose a temporary nickname instead of the name
-* Updated the roleplay command with the correct names for the 8 magic roles
+* Updated the roleplay command with the correct names for the 8 magic roles and addition of the escapedpatient role
 * Rewrote two functions related to nickname, so you are not limited to standard characters from English alphabet and spaces
 * Fixed a bug in profile command (no more crash when targetname not found) and applied this fix to other commands with targetname
 * Fixed bugs in roleplay command for masterkidnapper reputation and maid role